DCC-BS/deployment-template/README.md

 - `GITHUB_TOKEN`: Automatically provided by GitHub Actions (no setup required)

-#### Optional Repository Secrets

-If your repositories are private, you may need to set up additional authentication:

-- `FRONTEND_REPO_TOKEN`: Personal access token for frontend repository
-- `BACKEND_REPO_TOKEN`: Personal access token for backend repository

 ## Script Components

 ### 1. Repository Cloning
 - Clones frontend repository to `./frontend`
 - Clones backend repository to `./backend`
 - Removes existing directories before cloning

-### 2. Dependency Caching

-**Note**: This deployment template uses a Docker-first approach.
-Dependencies are managed and built within Docker containers during the build process.
-No pre-caching of Bun or UV dependencies is performed.

 #### Frontend Dependencies
 - Managed within `frontend/Dockerfile`